GistNoesis/3d-printer-weaver/README.md

 After these adjustments, It worked better, but not quite well enough.
 In particular as more and more threads go in, it becomes harder to add more without tripping other wires.

 At the end of the second day, results were unsatisfactory, but the needle holder was a very definite improvement.
-It also reveals some problems, when I add to much thread it become to dark, and we don't see anything anymore.
+It also reveals some problems: when I add to much thread it becomes too dark, and we can't see through anymore.

 On the next day, I decided to mitigate those two problems with one stone.
 Increasing the ring size.
 It now is 110mm radius, with the 150 pillars the needle can go between without the need to jump, with a 0.5mm clearance.
 It worked better, but there were some visual artifacts (mainly blurryness but which is important because the effect we are trying to observe are subtle), because the pillars are of the same order of size as the distance between them, the approximation of them as a single point don't hold.
 So instead for each pillar I now have two anchor points,